In the News

 Notes

-• Upper-division mathematics electives: These electives must be chosen from courses offered by the Department of Mathematical Sciences and numbered 3000 or higher.
+• Upper-division mathematics electives: These electives must be chosen from courses offered by the Department of Mathematics and Statistics and numbered 3000 or higher.
 The following courses may not be used as upper-division mathematics electives: STA 3163, STA 3173, STA 3949, MAT 3949, MAP 4945, or STA 4821.

 • Because of overlap in course content, Mathematics majors may receive credit for at most one course in each of the following pairs: (MAP 2302, MAP 3305), (MAP 4303, MAP 4306), (MAD3400, MAD 4401), (STA 4443, STA 4032).